-Upon your arrival, head to the information centre first, as this will give you some of the basic background to the site.
+Upon your arrival, head to the information centre first, as this will give you some of the basic backgrounds to the site.
 There are multi-media rooms here as well as plenty of information about the history of Wiang Kum Kam.

-The expansive site is too vast to cover on foot, so the easiest way for visitors to get around is to hire the services of a tuk tuk.
+The expansive site is too vast to cover on foot, so the easiest way for visitors to get around is to hire the services of a tuk-tuk.
 Alternatively, use a bicycle or a horse-drawn carriage for a unique experience.
 The horse carriage will cost around 300 THB per carriage (2-3 people) and the trip will take around 1.5 hours.

-You can get out to Wiang Kum Kam via a tuk tuk and will cost around 300 THB each way.
+You can get out to Wiang Kum Kam via a tuk-tuk and will cost around 300 THB each way.
 Alternatively, an Uber will cost around 100 THB each way.